dennishamrick/UTSW-CellXGene-Seurat-Toolkit/README.md

 [R](https://cran.rstudio.com/)
 [RStudio](https://posit.co/download/rstudio-desktop/)

+You will also need a browser to use CellXGene's interface.
+Firefox, Google Chrome, Microsoft Edge, or Safari should all work.
+If you are running a lower-spec computer, Google Chrome is not recommended as it will hog memory.

 After downloading all of these programs, download the needed packages.

 ## 2. Create Anaconda environment with python packages/